henriqueleite42/anvil/docs/docs/use/schema.md

 ## Parts

 - Domain: Name of the domain being documented
-- Relationships: The relationships that your domain have with other domains and micro-services
 - Types: Generic types to be used as Input or Output for `Repository` and `Usecase` methods
 - Enums: Enums to be used as types for `Entity`, `Events` and `Repository` and `Usecase` methods
 - Entities: Tables on your database